EricssonResearch/spindump/README.md

     --interface i
     --input-file f
     --remote h
+	--remote-block-size n
+	--collector
+	--no-collector

 The --interface option sets the local interface to listen on.
 The default is whatever is the default interface on the given system.
 The --input-file option sets the packets to be read from a PCAP-format file.
 PCAP-format files can be stored, e.g., with the tcpdump option "-w".

-The --remote option sets software to listen to connection information collected by other spindump instances running elsewhere in silent mode.
+The --remote option sets software to submit connection information it collects to another spindump instance running elsewhere with the --collector option specified.
 The machine where the other instance runs in is specified by the address h.
 Currently, only one instance can run in one machine, using port 5040.
-However, a given Spindump instance can connect to multiple other instances when multiple -remote options are used.
+However, a given Spindump instance running as a collector can accept connections from multiple other instances.

+Finally,  the --remote-block-size option sets the approximate size of submissions, expressed in kilobytes per submission.
+Multiple individal records are typicallly pooled in one update.
+The format of the submissions is governed by the --format option.
+Note that only the machine readable formats are actually processed by the Spindump instance running as a collector; --format text will be ignored by the collector.
+The formats are specified in the data format [description](../blob/master/Format.md)

     --help